 We love chocolate so I need to make sure that we have it in a couple forms.

-Cocoa Powder: I usually buy it in a 10-pound bag from Amazon (currently, 5 lb bags are stocked here)
+- Cocoa Powder: I usually buy it in a 10-pound bag from Azure.

-Chocolate Chips: I only buy organic chocolate chips because of the soy that's found in a lot of other chocolate chips.
+- Chocolate Chips: I only buy organic chocolate chips because of the soy that's found in a lot of other chocolate chips.
 If we're going to consume soy, I want to make sure it's organic and non-GMO certified.
-I usually get my chocolate chips from Fred Meyers.
-That's the best deal I've found.
-I try to have around eight bags.
+I used to get my chocolate chips from Fred Meyers, until I found Azure Standard.

 I know, we don't love that we eat sugar.
 But it is something that I use in my regular baking when I'm not doing Keto.
-I'll list out what I do use when I'm doing Keto shortly.
+I'll list the supplies I keep on hand for a Keto diet below.

-Sugar: Sugar is easy to have on hand and is really good to have when you're doing comfort baking.
-I usually keep about 20 pounds on hand so that if I get into canning season I'll have enough to do my fruit preserving.
+- Sugar: Sugar is easy to have on hand and is really good to have when you're doing comfort baking.
+I usually keep about 30 pounds on hand so that if I get into canning season I'll have enough to do all my fruit preserving.